bombadil78/javacademy-oca/README.md

   * Normal implementations in a class take precedence over default implementations (that's why it's called default)
   * Default implementations can override other default implementations
   * Diamond case
-    * A class that inherits identical default methods from its ancestors must implement it
+    * TargetType.A class that inherits identical default methods from its ancestors must implement it
     * Class might be abstract; override still needed in order to resolve ambiguous situation
 * Constructors
   * Classes w/o constructors get a no-args constructor which will be removed once any constructor is provided